 The Peer Assistance and Review (PAR) Program is governed by the PAR Panel.
-It is composed of four teachers appointed by the Columbus Education Association President and three administrators appointed by the Superintendent of Columbus City Schools.
+It is composed of four (4) teachers appointed by the Columbus Education Association President and three (3) administrators appointed by the Superintendent of Columbus City Schools.
 The PAR Panel manages and establishes all operational procedures and develops all forms and documents related to the PAR Program.

-Features of the PAR Panel
+Features of the PAR Panel:

-- Administers the PAR Program - Consists of seven members: four teachers and three administrators - Selects PAR Consulting Teachers - Meets with PAR Consulting Teachers periodically to receive reports - Evaluates requests for intervention - Makes employment recommendations based on PAR Consulting Teachers' reports - Oversees training of PAR Consulting Teachers - Alternates position of chairperson yearly between administration and CEA - Evaluates the PAR Consulting Teachers - Determines policies and procedures that govern the program
+- Administers the PAR Program - Consists of seven (7) members: four (4) teachers and three (3) administrators - Selects PAR Consulting Teachers - Meets with PAR Consulting Teachers periodically to receive reports

+- Meets with PAR Consulting Teachers periodically to receive reports - Evaluates requests for intervention - Makes employment recommendations based on PAR Consulting Teachers' reports - Oversees training of PAR Consulting Teachers - Alternates position of chairperson yearly between administration and CEA - Evaluates the PAR Consulting Teachers - Determines policies and procedures that govern the program

-Contact CEA President Rhonda Johnson with questions regarding the PAR Program.
+Contact CEA President John Coneglio with questions regarding the PAR Program.